SAP/ui5-uiveri5/docs/issues.md

 ```

 ## npm downloads dependecies really slow and fails randomly with git errors
-Please ensure you have git installed.
-Be sure to install Git for windows to run in the __regular command prompt__ also.
+Please ensure you have Git installed.
+Also, be sure to install Git for windows to run in the __regular command prompt__ also.
-Make sure you have proxy configured for both git and npm.
-You could copy the following commands to proxy.bat and execute
+Make sure you have proxy configured for both Git and npm.
+You could copy the following commands to the proxy.bat file and execute
-it in the same console before operations requiring public internet access from git or npm.
+it in the same console before operations requiring public internet access from Git or npm.
 ``` Windows
 REM configure git
 set HTTP_PROXY=http://proxy:8080